yetichain/yeti-docs/docs/funding.md

 In turn, the slogan of the increasingly popular today Proof of Stake (PoS) consensus is like this: "We do business on blockchain technology, and you can also invest."
 The meaning turned upside down!
 If it used to be "participate and get paid," now it is "pay if you want to participate."

-The Antofy Team wants to bring back the spirit of cryptocurrencies' dawn!
-We have adopted Bitcoin's approach as our basic creed: Antofy is a unique decentralized system that solves real-world problems and needs as many support nodes as possible.
-The difference is that Antofy is a scalable blockchain, so each additional validator, besides providing more security to the system, will also add throughput.&#x20;
+The YETI Team wants to bring back the spirit of cryptocurrencies' dawn!
+We have adopted Bitcoin's approach as our basic creed: YETI is a unique decentralized system that solves real-world problems and needs as many support nodes as possible.
+The difference is that YETI is a scalable blockchain, so each additional validator, besides providing more security to the system, will also add throughput.&#x20;

-That is why any person with a computer will be able to become a validator in the Antofy network, and no financial investments will be required for that.
-But this will be possible only a while after the launch of Antofy.
+That is why any person with a computer will be able to become a validator in the YETI network, and no financial investments will be required for that.
+But this will be possible only a while after the launch of YETI.

 A successful project nowadays needs funding for developers' salaries, advertisements, bug bounties, hardware, and so on.
 Many modern blockchains use VC funding, but this approach has significant drawbacks.

 VCs often seek to maximize their financial returns, which can lead to conflicts of interest with other stakeholders in the project.
 The chief investor may insist on making decisions in his personal interests, which may interfere with the project's development.
 But the main problem with VC funding is that it makes projects centralized, which is opposed to the initial idea behind cryptocurrencies.

 The most decentralized method to receive investments is crowdfunding.
 And we take it to another level.
-We introduce a concept of initial validators which will secure the Antofy network for at least the first year.
-These initial validators will be like the first Bitcoin miners getting a minimum of 10% of the future Antofy capitalization.
+We introduce a concept of initial validators which will secure the YETI network for at least the first year.
+These initial validators will be like the first Bitcoin miners getting a minimum of 10% of the future YETI capitalization.

 The main idea is that the closer the launch - the fewer risks investors have, so there will be more and more people willing to jump on the leaving train.
 These laggards will need to pay to catch up with those who have supported the project since the beginning.